choss/healbot-parser/README.md

 ## Output

-The parser generates an HTML report with:
+The parser generates an HTML report in the same directory as the executable or JAR file, containing:

 ### Table of Contents
 - Collapsible navigation showing all accounts, servers, and characters